-Community development strategies that integrate the arts and culture have also been shown to encourage social cohesion, help foster a sense of ownership, belonging and pride within a community that can set it apart from others, and to help preserve and enhance the authentic character of the place.
+Community development strategies that integrate the arts and culture have also been shown to encourage social cohesion, help foster a sense of ownership, belonging, and pride within a community that can set it apart from others, and helps preserve and enhance the authentic character of the place.

 The following sources were used to compile these impact statements: